Scan Talk # 3 – Not all glass negatives are equal

 In a previous Scan Talk post I’ve written already about glass negatives and how to scan them, and I encouraged you to try it as well (if interested at all.)
 Yes, please go and get an affordable glass negative, discover the ultimate quality of antique photos, and preserve it for future generations.

-Before head to your preferred (online) antique store please understand that there are basically two types of glass negatives floating around, and I hope that this post will help you picking the right one.
+BUT!
+Before you head to your preferred (online) antique store please understand that there are basically two types of glass negatives floating around, and this post may help you picking the right one.
 I did not know this when I started working with glass negatives, but I’ve learned my lessons and am happy to share my findings with you.

 Many b&w postcards were marketed as “genuine photographs” (in German “Echte Photographie”) between 1905 and the late 1960s.

-To get started pleae take a look at the typical mass production process of so-called “photo postcards” – from the original photo negative to the finished “genuine photo” postcard.
+To get started please take a look at the typical mass production process of so-called “photo postcards”, from the original photo negative to the finished “genuine photo” postcard.
 This process was common for black-and-white postcards from about 1905 to the late 1960s.
-The alternative would be rasterizing an image and using a print press to print the rasterized image onto a postcard, but this is a different story.
+The alternative was rasterizing an image and using a print press to print the rasterized image on a postcard, but this is a different story.

 Typical process for mass production of ‘genuine photo’ postcards used from about 1905 to the the late 1960s. © Mark Zanzig/zanzig.com/ChatGPT